kaihendry/dabase.com/content/blog/dora-metrics.md

 Should be a small as possible, as it would lessen the impact of the failure.

+In practice you **roll forward**, therefore <abbr title="mean to to recovery">MTTR</abbr> should be the same as lead time in high performers.

 # What good looks like

 High performers:

-1. Deploy multiple times a day
-2. Lead time is less than an hour
+1. Lead time is less than an hour - how long does it take to get a change into production?
+2. Deploy multiple times a day - how often do you deploy?
-3. Change fail rate is less than 10%
+3. Change fail rate is less than 10% - when a change is deployed, want percentage negatively impacts the customer?
-4. Mean time to recovery is less than a minute
+4. Mean time to recovery is less than a minute - how quickly can we make a fix?

 Change fail rate as noted by the book [Accelerate](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339), might be higher in medium/high performers, since they are more likely to be experimenting than low performers. 😳